mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ## Popper

-You can customize the popper that wraps the picker views the same way you would customize the [MUI Popper](/material-ui/react-popper/)
+You can customize the popper that wraps the picker views the same way you would customize the [Material UI Popper](/material-ui/react-popper/)

 :::info
 When the picker views have different heights, there might be a layout shift if there is not enought space in the viewport for one of the views **below** the input field.